simbo1905/sprint-planning/README.md

 # Planning Poker

-A lightweight implimentation of Planning Poker / Scrum Poker using JavaScript and Websockets with the serverside implimented with Akka/Socko.
+A lightweight implementation of Planning Poker / Scrum Poker using JavaScript and Websockets with the serverside implimented with Akka/Socko.

 ## Build Prerequisites